jeongheo97/KinectGestures_200820/README.md

 <br>

 #Source
-- This project is forked from Kat V Harris's KinectGesture application @ https://github.com/KatVHarris/Unity5-KinectGestures
+- This project is a modified version of Kat V Harris's KinectGesture application @ https://github.com/KatVHarris/Unity5-KinectGestures

 - Video Tutorial: [Making your Body the Controller] by the author, Kat V Harris @ https://channel9.msdn.com/Blogs/raw-tech/Making-your-body-the-controller-Kinect-Tutorial-for-Unity